tecla5/red-editor/Readme.md

 run();
 ```

-You can run nightmare tests with `ava` test runner.
+### Ava nightmare

-You can use nightmare E2E with ava assertions.
+You can also run nightmare tests with `ava` test runner using ava assertions.

 ```js
 import Nightmare from 'nightmare';